restive/rKit/README.md

 By bridging the gap between CSS and JavaScript, rKit lets you write CSS that puts JavaScript to work, and you don't even have to be a coding ninja.
 It has a really friendly and easy-to-learn syntax, and is also extremely extensible.

 **Coming Soon**.
 We're almost there, folks!
 95% code coverage and closing in fast!
-Apologies for the delays, this will be the last extension.
+Apologies for the delays.
 Click the *watch* button above to stay in the loop.